MinionsDave/ISA/README.md

 * `gulp protractor` to launch your e2e tests with Protractor
 * `gulp protractor:dist` to launch your e2e tests with Protractor on the dist files

-More information on the gulp tasks in the [User Guide](user-guide.md).

 ## Directory structure

 [Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub)